 Mindfulness is a relatively easy practice that can enhance the quality of life.
-Pause to practice mindfulness even for few minutes during the day.
-Many of these exercises can be done at home, while travelling or even at work.
+Pause to practice mindfulness even for a few minutes during the day.
+Many of these exercises can be done at home while traveling or even at work.

-Above, I shared are just a few mindful exercises you can easily incorporate in your day.
-There are many more ways to add mindfulness into your routine.
+Above, I shared are just a few mindful exercises you can easily incorporate into your day.
+There are many more ways to add mindfulness to your routine.
 Try downloading a mindfulness app that includes varied practice and daily reminders to help you build the habit.